A functional limit theorem for additive functionals: Wright-Fisher Diffusions

 where

 These recursions are obtained by coefficient matching when \eqref{um} is formally inserted in \eqref{ode-wf}.
-Moreover, even though the equation \eqref{ode-wf} is of second order, the value of the coefficient $a_n(1)$ is completely determined by the equation due to degeneration of ellipticity at the right boundary.
+Moreover, although the equation \eqref{ode-wf} is of second order, the value of the coefficient $a_n(1)$ is determined by the equation itself due to the degeneracy of ellipticity at the right boundary.
 On the other hand, the choice $a_n(0)=1$ is only a normalization. \begin{lemma} For each $\eps>0$ there exist constants $C_{\eps}>0$ and $N_{\eps}\in\N$ such that